 Woven dental floss is a type of floss that has the fibers braided or woven together.
-An example is Oral B Ultra floss.
-This gives woven or braided floss a different texture and feel to the more widely-known floss or tape.
+The best example as Oral B Ultra floss, which unfortunately has been discontinued.
+The unique construction gives woven or braided floss a different texture and feel to the more widely-known floss or tape.

 Braided floss has a softer feel to it, and is more flexible.
 If you pull it tight, it gets a bit thinner.
 That textured surface makes it easier to grip around your fingers.
 It doesn't slip out so much!

 This softness is supposed to be more gentle on sensitive gums.
 The many interwoven fibers also seem to be able to trap more plaque.
 But I haven't seen any scientific evidence that proves this!

 NOTE; A woven dental floss is NOT the best option for you if you have problems with floss shredding or snagging between your teeth.
 In this case, you would be better with a floss like Oral B ProExpert.